-Ambitious, motivated and talented: according to programme director Jolanda Smit, these words perfectly describe the students of the master programme of Molecular Medicine and Innovative Treatment (MMIT).
+Ambitious, motivated and talented: according to programme director Inge Zuhorn, these words perfectly describe the students of the master programme of Molecular Medicine and Innovative Treatment (MMIT).
 'The vast majority of our students aspire to an academic career and continue as a PhD student after graduation.'

 The lectures are top-researchers from the UMCG and GRIP and teach students all indispensable research skills for the future.
 From critical reading and scientific writing to presenting, debating and making well-thought decisions.
 ‘Crucial for future top researchers is to be able to make decisions independently and in a well-reasoned manner.
-Students are guided in every step of the process,’ the professor says.
-‘That way they learn to ask critical questions before deliberating on the next step, to formulate hypotheses and use these to perform experiments and gather evidence.
-In my personal experience and that of the other professors, there is nothing more fun than teaching MMIT students; they are highly motivated and eager to learn.’
+Students are guided in every step of the process,’ prof. dr. Zuhorn says.
+‘That way they learn to ask critical questions before deliberating on the next step, to formulate hypotheses and use these to design experiments and gather evidence.
+In my personal experience and that of the other teachers, there is nothing more fun than teaching MMIT students; they are highly motivated and eager to learn.’

 With the six different specializations, students are given freedom to focus on the fields of their interest.
-Each specialization will be presented at the beginning of the programme and students can decide if they want to participate in a track or follow a general programme.
+Each specialization will be presented at the beginning of the programme and students can decide if they want to participate in a specialization or follow a general programme.
 Students are assigned a mentor who helps them with decision making.
-Before students enter their first research project, they are asked to arrange a personal interview with three UMCG/GRIP professors of their choice.
+Before students enter their first research project, they are asked to arrange a personal interview with three UMCG/GRIP researchers of their choice.
 ‘That is where your motivation and independent decision making comes in again.
 You have to argue –via an oral presentation- which of the three laboratories suits your research ambitions the best.’
-For the second-year research project, students are encouraged to go abroad.
+For the second-year research project, students can also go abroad or do an industrial internship.
 All the knowledge and skills that you have obtained culminate at the end of the programme where students write and defend their own research proposal.
-The best students will be offered a PhD scholarship and have the ability to execute their own proposal.
+The students can compete for a PhD scholarship to execute their own proposal.
 This is quite unique and obviously lots of fun.’

 Biologists, medics and pharmacists

-Fact: MMIT students come from different cultural and educational backgrounds.
-That shapes the master programme in a good way, prof. dr Smit adds.
-‘This year we have welcomed students of 14 nationalities and different bachelor degrees.
+MMIT students come from different cultural and educational backgrounds.
+That shapes the master programme in a good way, prof. dr Zuhorn adds.
+‘This year we have welcomed students of 17 nationalities and different bachelor degrees.
 Yet they form a tight-knit community and learn a lot from each other.
 Looking at issues from different perspectives, they complement and strengthen each other’s knowledge.’